MEET OUR AWESOME TEAM

 Hey, I'm Shamus

-Hi, I’m Shamus Hart – a Senior Creative and UX/Product Designer based in Sydney, with years of experience designing complex digital products across digital, mobility and broadcast.
-My work is all about human-centred design – creating experiences that don’t just look good, but feel good and make life easier in the real world.
+Shamus Hart is a Sydney-based Senior Creative and UX/Product Designer with extensive experience designing complex digital products across digital, mobility and broadcast.
+Grounded in human-centred design, his work focuses on creating experiences that are intuitive, accessible and genuinely supportive in the real world.

 Director, Community & Family Engagement